moengels/open-blink-docs/CONTRIBUTING.md

 ##  Contributing
-We invite in researcehs of all research stages to contribute, most notably biologists and biophysicists that want to use super-resolution imaging techniques.
+We invite in researchers of all stages to contribute, most notably biologists and biophysicists that want to use super-resolution imaging techniques as well as OME developers.

 **General:**
 - We welcome researchers with all backgrounds and walks of life to contribute to any Stage (see above) of this project.